Anion exchange membrane electrolysis: Anion exchange membrane

 Hydroxide ion intrinsically has lower mobility than H+, increasing ion exchange capacity can compensate for this lower mobility but also increase swelling and reduce membrane mechanical stability.
 Cross-linking membranes can compensate for membrane mechanical instability.
 The quaternary ammonium (QA) headgroup is commonly employed to attach polymer matrices in AEM.
 The head group allows anions but not cations to be transported.
-QA AEMs have low chemical stability because they are susceptible to OH- attack.
+QA AEMs have low chemical stability because they are susceptible to OH− attack.
 Promising head group candidates include imidazolium-based head group and nitrogen-free head groups such as phosphonium, sulphonium, and ligand-metal complex.
-Most QAs and imidazolium groups degrade in alkaline environments by Hofmann degradation, SN2, or ring-opening reaction, especially at high temperatures and pH.
+Most QAs and imidazolium groups degrade in alkaline environments by Hofmann degradation, SN2 reaction, or ring-opening reaction, especially at high temperatures and pH.

 Polymeric AEM backbones are cationic-free base polymers.
 Poly(arylene ether)-based backbones, polyolefin-based backbones, polyphenylene-based backbones, and backbones containing cationic moieties are some examples.

 Some of the best-performing AEMs are HTMA-DAPP, QPC-TMA, m-PBI, and PFTP.

 Membrane electrode assembly

 A membrane electrode assembly (MEA) is made of an anode and cathode catalyst layer with a membrane layer in between.
 The catalyst layer can be deposited on the membrane or the substrate.
 Catalyst-coated substrate (CCS) and catalyst-coated membrane (CCM) are two approaches to preparing MEA.
 A substrate must conduct electricity, support the catalyst mechanically, and remove gaseous products.

 Nickel is typically used as a substrate for AEM, while titanium is for PEM; both nickel and titanium can be used on AEM.
-Carbon materials are not suitable for the anode side because of their degradation by HO- ions, which are nucleophiles.
+Carbon materials are not suitable for the anode side because of their degradation by HO− ions, which are nucleophiles.
 On the cathode, nickel, titanium, and carbon can be readily used.
 The catalyst layer is typically made by mixing catalyst powder and ionomer to produce an ink or slurry that is applied by spraying or painting.